-The second principle in CA is that the farmer aims to have plants growing in the fields all year round or at least for as long as possible.
+The second principle in Regenerative Agriculture is that the farmer aims to have plants growing in the fields all year round or at least for as long as possible.
 Unless the field is going to be established with a winter crop, a cover crop is established after harvest.
 If you have harvested very early, you may sow a catch crop before sowing the winter crop.

 THE PURPOSES OF COVER CROPS & CATCH CROPS

 • Cover and catch crops retain nutrients in the upper soil layers, avoiding leaching and thus benefiting the next crop with the nutrients.